alexgoodell/limsa/limsa.md

 #Limsa
 _Locally-interacting Markov models for HIV, TB, DM in South Africa_

+TODO: Initializing the model will be a challenge, becasue there is interaction between the chains for initiail placement (ie, more HIV+ people will have TB than HIV-).
+In order to do this, I propose using a large table to capture all the probabilites of initiailizing in different states, stratified by other states people are in, using a tagging system I'm thinking that a structure like this would be best:
+* initialization_probabilities table, with these columns
+    - ID
+    - State_id (that person will end up in ie, TB+)
+    - Tags (ie, HIV+)
+    - Probability of initiailizing to this states
+* tags table
+    - id
+    - tag name
+* states table
+* states-tags association table (ie, join table)

+This will allow a person to initalize a model by looking at that model (ie, TB disease), seeing whether tags are required.
+If they are, the person finds their tags (ie, HIV-, man, urban) and finds the matching initialization probabilities.

 This is an IPython/Jupyter notebook.
 It is a method for creating reproducable research.
 Essentially, it is a way to show "literate programming", or very well- documented code for scientific processes.
 It mixes normal text with code blocks